shinglyu/shinglyu.github.io/_drafts/multi-region-domain-names-and-load-balancing-with-aws-route53.md

 excerpt_separator: <!--more-->
 ---

-We are going to build an REST API that is deployed to multiple AWS regions, which has one public-facing URL, which is load balanced through Route 53.
+Terraform has some great [documentation][route53_doc] on Route 53, but it's a little bit hard to understand how all the resources works together.
+So to demonstrate, we are going to build an REST API that is deployed to multiple AWS regions, which has one public-facing URL, which is load balanced through Route 53.
 There are some additional requirements:

 * API is done using API Gateway + Lambda
 * The same API is deployed to multiple AWS regions.
 To demonstrate this we'll deploy to EU Frankfurt (eu-central-1) and N.Virginia, US (us-east-1).
 * The API in each region will get a public facing URL for easy debugging.
 So there will be `https://api-eu.example.com` and `https://api-us.example.com` pointing to the API gateway in each region.
 * There will be a global URL, `https://api.example.com` which points to the underlying `https://api-eu.example.com` and `https://api-us.example.com` endpoints.
 * The global URL will do a 50%-50% active-active load balancing to each region.
-So 50% of the traffic will go to each region.
+In other words 50% of the traffic will go to each region.
 * The health of the regional APIs are monitored, if one of it goes down, all the traffic will be routed to the other alive one.
 * Everything is deployed with Terraform